stack-auth/stack/README.md

 ### Setup

 Pre-populated .env files for the setup below are available and used by default in `.env.development` in each of the packages.
-You should copy all the `.env.development` files to `.env.local` in the respective packages for local development.
+(Note: If you're creating a production build (eg. with `pnpm run build`), you must supply the environment variables manually.)

 In a new terminal: